-Already-indebted South Africans are notoriously big spenders over the festive season and will now have face drawing up a budget in January as they return to work and school.
+Already-indebted South Africans are notoriously big spenders over the festive season and will now have to face drawing up a budget in January as they return to work and school.

 Roets says many people are drowning in debt with companies cutting salaries in 2020 due to the troubled economy.

 “Covid-19 has had a devastating impact on consumers, the reason being that consumers in South Africa were already not in a good space with regard to their finances, and already a huge percentage of people were already indebted, so the lockdown cost a lot of people to lose their jobs.
 We are finding that more and more people are seeking help because of these financial difficulties that they are experiencing.

 “There are a lot of people who had to take salary cuts and they still had to survive.
 A lot of people, unfortunately, opted for loans and they feel like a loan is the way to go to manage their expenses and that is not the case.

 “People must remember that these loans need to be paid back and we see that a lot of people are failing to make proper calculations to make sure that they can be able to afford to pay back loans.”